A little anecdote – not so anecdotal – about the arrival of a new employee. Doesn't this remind you of a situation you've already experienced?

 2. Informez largement les futurs collègues (directs ou indirects)

-Most people think of the involvement of HR in welcoming a new employee, but HR is only the 'institutional' and contractual part of the arrival process.
-Those who will scrutinize the newcomer the most will be his future colleagues.
+We mainly think of the involvement of HR in welcoming a new employee, yet HR is only the 'institutional' and contractual part of the arrival.
+Those who will scrutinize the newcomer the most will be their future colleagues.

-If his arrival is expected and he comes across many people welcoming him, this will immediately put him in a positive mood.
+If their arrival is expected and they meet many people who welcome them, it will immediately put them in a positive atmosphere.

-On the other hand, you don't want this to be a flash in the pan, with the newcomer arriving on the first day in total indifference.
-Make sure that during the first few weeks, he doesn't eat alone, or that he is invited to take part in coffee breaks, which are an essential informal moment for bonding with colleagues.
+However, it must not be a flash in the pan and after the first day, be met with complete indifference.
+Make sure that during the first few weeks, they don't eat alone or that they are offered to participate in coffee breaks, which are an essential informal moment to create bonds with colleagues.

 3. Le welcome pack

-It's also a good time to introduce enterprise chat networks like Slack, Teams, Workplace ... but also file storage spaces.
+This is also the time to introduce corporate networks for discussions like Slack, Teams, Workplace... but also file storage spaces.

-Let's not forget the essentials ^^ your office, your workspace, your hardware, your software etc.
+Let's not forget the essentials ^^ their office, their workspace, their equipment, their software, etc.

-We almost always think of the desk, the computer or the chair, but we often forget what isn't visible: computer access, software...
-After all, what's the point of having a nice PC on your desk if the user doesn't have a login?
-And how can they start work without a mailbox?
+We almost always think of the office, the computer, or the chair, but we often forget what is not visible: IT access, software...
+Indeed, what good is having a nice PC on your desk if the user does not have an identity?
+And how can they start working without an email box?

-Small goodies are always welcome at this time 😁.
+Small gifts are always welcome at this time 😁.

 4. Si vous êtes le manager direct, préparez la première demi-journée d’accompagnement

-And don't rush things: take the time to welcome him and make him feel at ease.
-If you're overloaded with work and this arrival is putting you off, make an effort not to show it and put on your biggest smile.
-Show that you're comfortable and relaxed.
-These efforts will be rewarded a hundredfold by the new arrival, once he's up and running.
+And don't rush things: take the time to welcome them and put them at ease.
+If you are overloaded with work and this arrival encumbers you, make the effort not to show it and put on your biggest smile.
+Show that you are comfortable and relaxed.
+These efforts will be repaid a hundredfold by this newcomer when they are operational.

-It's also possible to postpone his arrival by a day or two, so that you're more present when he arrives if an emergency comes up the day before or the day before.
-You can discuss this with him so that he doesn't feel rejected.
+It is also conceivable to postpone their arrival by a day or two to be more present when they arrive if an emergency occurs the day before or the day before that.
+You can discuss this with them so that they do not feel rejected.

 Profitez de cette demi-journée pour le présenter à tout le monde en visitant les locaux de l’entreprise.
 Expliquez en 2 mots, ce dont cette nouvelle tête sera en charge.
 Si vous êtes nombreux, scindez cette visite en deux, par exemple une moitié le matin et l’autre l’après-midi.
 Cela permettra au collaborateur ‘d’ingérer’ la quantité d’informations et aussi aux plus timides de réduire le stress engendré par cette quantité de nouvelles rencontres.